-Princess Eugenie and Jack Brooksbank release official wedding photographs
+Princess Eugenie and Jack Brooksbank release official wedding photographs as Donald Trump hails her as 'a total winner'

 One intimate black and white image shows the couple having a kiss inside the Scottish State Coach as they returned to Windsor Castle after the carriage procession.

+US President Donald Trump meanwhile hailed Princess Eugenie as a "total winner!" as he reacted to the wedding.

-The newlyweds are said to be “delighted” to share the four photographs, which were taken by British fashion and portrait photographer Alex Bramall.
+The newlyweds were said to be “delighted” to share the four photographs, which were taken by British fashion and portrait photographer Alex Bramall.

 A group photograph taken in the White Drawing Room at Windsor shows both the bride and groom’s families.